nomorehumor/Fog-ReplayBroker/README.md

 #### Running the Cloud Node

-7. Install the required Python packages: `pip install -r src/requirements.txt`.
+7. Install the required Python packages: `pip install -r requirements.txt`.
 8. Change the remote server address in the `src/replay_broker/cloud_config.yml` file to the Tailscale IP address of your fog node.
 9. Run the Cloud Node application: `python3 src/cloud_components.py`.